-Nursery is one example that can throw a child’s microbiome into flux.
+Nursery is one such experience that can throw a child’s microbiome into flux.
 This is a whole new world of other children and their microbes.
-Nurseries can be a breeding ground for harmful bacteria, with nearly two thirds of children under 4 visiting their GP annually due to a cough7.
+Nurseries can be a breeding ground for harmful bacteria, with nearly two thirds of children under 4 visiting their GP annually due to a cough1.

 Whilst it’s likely that your child will get ill during the nursery years, you may be able to reduce the risk, severity and duration of illness by looking after their microbiome.
 Remember: 70% of the immune system resides in the gut, so a healthy gut microbiome is key for good immunity.

 As toddlers get older, they also start having more interactions with animals and foreign environments.
 Worried about germs from pets?
-Actually, one study investigated 474 children over a seven-year period, and found that children exposed to a pet in the first few years of life experienced a protective effect against eczema and allergies throughout childhood8.
+Actually, one study investigated 474 children over a seven-year period.
+They found that children exposed to a pet in the first few years of life experienced a protective effect against eczema and allergies throughout childhood2.
 Talk about man’s best friend!
-Another study even showed having a dog during pregnancy could reduce the risk of eczema9.

-There is also some evidence that living on a farm may reduce the risk of allergy development in childhood, extending into adulthood10.
-However, it should be noted that the evidence on animal interaction and gut health is still emerging and there are some inconsistencies.
+There is also some evidence that living on a farm may reduce the risk of allergy development in childhood, extending into adulthood4,5.
+However, it should be noted that evidence on animal interaction and gut health is still emerging and there are some inconsistencies.

-Another interesting area that the gut microbiome can play a role in is toddler’s behaviour.
-A study in 2015 demonstrated that toddlers who were more engaged, happy and interactive had a wider diversity of microbes in the gut11.
-This shows that a healthy gut microbiome is positively associated with mood.
+Another interesting area in which the gut microbiome plays a role is toddler’s behaviour.
+A study in 2015 demonstrated that toddlers who were more engaged, happy and interactive had a wider diversity of microbes in the gut and more Bifidobacteria6,7.
+This indicates that a healthy gut microbiome may be positively associated with mood.
 This connection is known as the gut-brain axis (and it's a favourite of mine).
 See how it is all connected?

-At approximately aged 3, the development of the microbiome tends to stabilise; the foundations are pretty much formed.
+After the toddler years, the microbiome tends to stabilise; the foundations are pretty much formed.
 However, it can still be influenced by numerous lifestyle factors which may affect your child’s health and happiness.

-When the microbiome becomes unbalanced - meaning there is a reduced number of good bacteria - we can often see side effects.
-This imbalance is known as dysbiosis.
-If your child is suffering from any of the below symptoms it might be worth considering if it's down to poor gut health, and speaking to a doctor if symptoms persist:
+If your child is suffering from any of the above, it might be worth considering if it's down to poor gut health, and speaking to a doctor if symptoms persist.

-Repeat prescriptions of antibiotics can be especially damaging to the microbiome and can result in health problems in later life.
-If your child needs antibiotics then they should take them, but you might consider giving them a probiotic supplement too, to help top up their levels of good gut bacteria again.
+If your child needs antibiotics then they should take them, but you might consider giving them specially formulated probiotics for kids too, to help top up their levels of good gut bacteria again.